Module serde::lib::core::pin

 There are a couple of linked disadvantages to using this model.
 The most significant is that each individual object must assume it is on its own to ensure that its data does not become moved or otherwise invalidated.
 Since there is no shared contract between values of different types, an object cannot assume that others interacting with it will properly respect the invariants around interacting with its data and must therefore protect it from everyone.
 Because of this, composition of address-sensitive types requires at least a level of pointer indirection each time a new object is added to the mix (and, practically, a heap allocation).

-Although there were other reason as well, this issue of expensive composition is the key thing that drove Rust towards adopting a different model.
+Although there were other reasons as well, this issue of expensive composition is the key thing that drove Rust towards adopting a different model.
 It is particularly a problem when one considers, for example, the implications of composing together the Futures which will eventually make up an asynchronous task (including address-sensitive async fn state machines).
 It is plausible that there could be many layers of Futures composed together, including multiple layers of async fns handling different parts of a task.
 It was deemed unacceptable to force indirection and allocation for each layer of composition in this case.

 Pin<Ptr> is an implementation of the third option.
 It allows us to solve the issues discussed with the second option by building a shared contractual language around the guarantees of “pinning” data.